Entanglement Negativity and Defect Extremal Surface: Time dependent entanglement negativity in 2d eternal black hole

-\paragraph{Phase-II: disconnected phase} As shown in fig.\ref{fig-BB}(b), in the disconnected phase the entanglement wedge of radiation extends to the EOW brane and this region corresponds to an island.
-The island splits the black hole into two parts thus the entanglement wedge of these two parts are separated, and then the area term in (\ref{eq:des}) vanishes.
-The contribution from defect is given by
+\paragraph{Phase-II: disconnected phase} As shown in fig.\ref{fig-BB}(b), in the disconnected phase the extremal surfaces intersect the EOW brane at $Q'$ and $P'$ and the region $Q'P'$ corresponds to an island.
+The island splits the black hole thus the entanglement wedge of $B_L$ and $B_R$ are separated, resulting in a vanishing area term.
+The defect term is given by